kburakengin/restful-api-flask/README.md

 # restful-api-flask

-  This is a RESTFUL API example which i created to improve my skills in RESTFUL API`s and API`s in general.
+  This is a RESTFUL API project which i created to improve my skills in RESTFUL API.

 ## Install guide

 ##### Clone the repo